funkygao/fae/README.md

 ### Performance

-*   currently, a single fae node on aws ec2 t2.medium qps around 50k(no batch request)
+*   currently, a single fae node on AWS t2.medium qps around 50k(no batch request)
-    - limited by NIC PPS(packets per second)
+    - on AWS t2.medium, PPS(packets per second) about 100K on TX and marginally higher on RX
     - has to write linux kernal module to overcome this
 *   will be tweaked to 100k